fniksic/diffstream/README.md

 ## Step By Step Instructions: Running the Experiments

+These instructions are divided based on the section of the paper that they correspond to.

 ### 5.1 Taxi Distance

 The source code of the Taxi Distance experiment is located in